 During a memorable PEI snowstorm in February 2013, Mark Shapiro was Guest Conductor for a PEI Symphony performance that featured Rachmaninoff’s Symphony no. 2.
 Maestro Shapiro became Music Director of the PEI Symphony in May 2013.

-Versatile conductor Mark Shapiro is one of a handful of artistic leaders in North America to have won a prestigious ASCAP Programming Award four times, achieving the unique distinction of winning such an award with more than one ensemble.
+Versatile conductor Mark Shapiro is one of a handful of artistic leaders in North America to have won a prestigious ASCAP Programming Award five times, achieving the unique distinction of winning such an award with more than one ensemble.
 His work has been praised by the New York Times for its “virtuosity and assurance,” which also remarked on its “uncommon polish,” and characterized by the New Jersey Star-Ledger as “erudite and far-reaching.”
 He is widely recognized as an imaginative, passionate, and humorous interpreter, communicator and advocate.

 In 2011, Maestro Shapiro was appointed the seventh Music Director of The Cecilia Chorus of New York, one of New York City’s longest-established oratorio societies, which offers an annual subscription series in Carnegie Hall.
 Under his leadership, The Cecilia Chorus presented its first ever commission for Carnegie Hall, as well as historic revivals by Peter Mennin and Dame Ethel Smyth.

 Maestro Shapiro is currently in his twenty-fourth season as Artistic Director of Cantori New York, and in 2012 completed his twenty-one year tenure with the Red Bank, New Jersey-based Monmouth Civic Chorus.
 Under his baton, these groups have won local and national recognition both for their programming and for the artistry of their performances.
 Cantori New York has repeatedly won recognition from The American Prize in Choral Performance.
 In September 2013, Cantori and Maestro Shapiro traveled to Marseille, where Cantori was invited to participate in the city-wide festival “20 lieux sur la mer” in celebration of Marseille’s selection as 2013 European Cultural Capital.